datacamp/pythonwhat/docs/index.rst

 - Reference documentation of all actively maintained ``pythonwhat`` functions.

 If you are new to writing SCTs for Python exercises, work your way through the articles first.
-The reference docs become useful when you understand all concepts but want to look up details on how to call certain functions.
+The reference docs become useful when you understand all concepts and want to look up details on how to call certain functions.

 .. toctree::
    :maxdepth: 1